mputak/circuitrecognition/README.md

 - Add `force_reload=True` to the `torch.hub.load` as a parameter.
 (Note: Only needed once.)

 *When will the newer version be ready?*
+- Due November 2023.
-- Around October 2023. and it will be able to recognize substantionally more electrical elements and diagonal wires.
+- It will be able to recognize substantionally more electrical elements and have improved data processing (faster and more accurate).

 ---
 For any further question, do not hesitate to contact me.